 Please contact the Health Center if you have questions or concerns regarding your prescription refill either by phone 413-538-2121 or by email email@example.com

 The Health Center requires a copy of your Insurance Information.
 Click here for more information on Student Health Insurance Pharmacy Information.
-If you have a separate prescription insurance card, you must provide this to the Health Center if you wish the pharmacist to process the prescription under your insurance.
-Without your insurance card the Pharmacy will charge the full cost of the medication to you.
+If you have a separate prescription insurance card, please call the pharmacy at 413-271-9990 with your prescription card or upload it onto Community's mobile app.
+Required information: Name, ID #, Group #, Rx Bin #, PCN #.
+The pharmacy requires this information to process your prescription.

 Payment for Prescriptions

 If you have a medication that is prescribed by your physician at home, arrangements can be made to have it delivered to the Health Center:

 - Have your provider from home call the prescription into Community, A Walgreens pharmacy.
 Be sure they have your insurance information and that they note you want this delivered to the MHC Health Center.

 - Have your pharmacy from home, call the prescription into Community, A Walgreens Pharmacy.
 Be sure they have your insurance information and that they note you want this delivered to the MHC Health Center.

 - Make an appointment to see one of the Health Center clinicians.
 Bring with you the original prescription or a container of the medication that indicates the details of the prescription.

 Prescriptions for Adderal, Strattera, Ritalin, Concerta and Vyvanse